denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

-All defenitions are merged into one definition.
+All definitions are merged into one definition.

 - [**13.3.2** Variable Statement](https://www.ecma-international.org/ecma-262/#sec-variable-statement)